1 PhD position in Multi-Sensor Machine Learning for Social Signal Processing

 The successful applicants will develop automated techniques to analyse multi-sensor data (video, acceleration, audio, etc) of human social behavior.
 They will work as part of a team on the NWO Funded Vidi project MINGLE (Modelling Group Dynamics in Complex Conversational Scenes from Non-Verbal Behaviour).
 They will have the opportunity to interact with researchers from both computer science and social science both locally and internationally.

 The main aim of the project is to address the following question: How can multi-sensor processing and machine learning methods be developed to model the dynamics of conversational interaction in large social gatherings using only non-verbal behaviour?
-The two project advertised focus on developing novel computational methods; (1) to analyse of head and body behaviour ; and (2) to measure conversation quality, from multi-sensor streams in crowded environments
+The two project advertised focus on developing novel computational methods to measure conversation quality (e.g. involvement, rapport) from multi-sensor streams in crowded environments

 We are looking students who have recently completed or expect very soon an MSc or equivalent degree in computer science, electrical/electronic engineering, applied mathematics, applied physics, or a related discipline.
-Experience in some or all of the following or related fields are preferred: audio/signal processing, computer vision, embedded sensing, machine learning, and pattern recognition.
+Experience in the following or related fields are preferred: signal/audio/speech processing, computer vision, machine learning, and pattern recognition.
+Some experience with embedded systems is a bonus, though not necessary.

 The successful applicant will have: - good programming skills; - curiosity and analytical skills; - the ability to work in a multi-disciplinary team; - motivation to meet deadlines; - an affinity with the relevant social science research; - good oral and written communication skills; - proficiency in English; - an interest in communicating their research results to a wider audience;